Highlands at Waikele

 No analysis available

-Searched for phrases like 'lease expires', 'land lease to', 'leasehold', and specific years (e.g., 20xx).
-No leasehold/lease-expiry language was found, so the lease expiry year is unknown.
+Searched for 'lease expires', 'land lease to', 'leasehold', 'lease expiry year', and specific years (e.g., 20xx).
+No mention of leasehold or lease expiry year was found in the public remarks, so the lease expiry is unknown.

 No analysis available